webfactory/WebfactoryNewsletterRegistrationBundle/README.md

 ![](https://github.com/webfactory/WebfactoryNewsletterRegistrationBundle/workflows/Coding%20Standards/badge.svg)

-This Symfony bundle features a newsletter registration template with attention to data avoidance for privacy protection and a smooth user journey:
+This Symfony bundle features a newsletter registration template with attention to data avoidance for privacy protection, and a smooth user journey:

 - Sign up with email address only
 - No personal data is saved until the newsletter recipient verifies their email address (double opt in)
+- Command for deleting outdated pending opt in processes
 - Additional user data can be provided after double opt in (planned)
 - Supports zero, one or many newsletters
 - Highly customizable due to small interfaces, Doctrine interface mapping (e.g. there are some webfactory specific names